fakefarm/gulp-angular/readme.md

 Npm install refers to the package.json file which is similar to `Gemfile` that lists the depenedencies we need.

 ### Step 3: Compile assets
-Since we don't have the asset pipeline we're going to compile the assets using a tool called Gulp.
+Since we don't have the asset pipeline we're going to compile the assets using a tool called [Gulp](http://gulpjs.com/).
 Gulp is a build tool that does many things.
 I like to think of it like `rake`.

-Gulp was installed from package.json so all you need to do is type
+Gulp was installed from package.json.
+If you open `src/index.html` you will see the page works, but the assets haven't been ported over yet.

+To port assets over, type;

     $ gulp

+_TODO - add live reload._

 ### Bower
-Bower is also like `Gemfile` but focusing on assets.
+[Bower](http://bower.io/) is also like `Gemfile` for frontend assets.
+We're going to use it to add AngularJs

     bower install angular